bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 0:** 00:07:18

-Reduce it to zero — so you want `OP_RETURN`s to basically not exist.
-Remove them entirely.
+Reduce it to zero.
+So you want it such that `OP_RETURN`s don't exist basically.
+Remove the `OP_RETURN`.

 **Speaker 1:** 00:07:24

-I think it should be possible to create an `OP_RETURN`, but only with zero value and zero data in the script.
+I think having it so that you can create an `OP_RETURN` but only if it has zero value.
+Zero data in the script.

 **Speaker 0:** 00:07:32

-Zero data in the script, no data.
-Super is a data minimalist, it sounds like.
+Zero data in the script.
+Zero data push.
+Okay.
+No data.
+Super is a data minimalist it sounds like.
 Would you say you're a minimalist in other aspects of your life?

 **Speaker 1:** 00:07:45